(978) 486-9524 x106

 (978) 486-9524 x117

-Julie has an extensive background in public and media relations, freelance journalism, online, event and social media marketing.
+Julie has an extensive background in public and media relations, freelance journalism, events, and social media marketing.
 Her PR career began at Berklee College of Music in 1994, pitching features to local and national print and broadcast media.
-She later co-founded Stratosphere Communications, a boutique music and arts publicity firm in Boston, promoting independent artists, and organizations including the Boston Music Awards and Boston Rock Opera.
+She later co-founded Stratosphere Communications, a boutique music and arts publicity firm in Boston, promoting independent artists and organizations, including the Boston Music Awards and Boston Rock Opera.
 Since moving to the Nashoba Valley in 2003, Julie has provided marketing and public relations consulting for local holistic practices and area arts organizations, including 3Rivers Arts, Fireseed Arts, The Foundation for Art and Healing, ShirleyArts!, and The Nines Festival.
-She holds a B.A. in English and Spanish UMass-Amherst.
+She holds a B.A. in English and Spanish from UMass-Amherst.

 (978) 486-9524 x113

-Lauren Panfili recently joined the Indian Hill staff in 2018 after living in Brazil for six years.
-She is a flutist and teacher who has played professionally both in the US and Brazil.
+Lauren joined the Indian Hill staff in 2018 after living in Brazil for six years.
+She is a flutist and teacher who has played professionally both in the U.S. and Brazil.
 She also has over fifteen years working as the manager of her husband’s woodwind repair business.
 She is happy to help students find the right teacher to help them reach their musical goals.
-Lauren has a Bachelor of Music degree from Saint Olaf College (MN) and a Master’s in flute performance from the University of Iowa.
+Lauren holds a Bachelor of Music degree from Saint Olaf College (MN) and a Master’s in flute performance from the University of Iowa.